 Almost all traders neglect survivorship bias.

-Backtests require realistic entry and exits.
+Backtests require realistic entry and knowing when to exit a trade.
 However, these are often based on “after the fact”.
-Thus, a strategy that enters on the close needs to buy seconds before the close (or in after hours).
+Thus, a strategy that enters on the close needs to buy seconds before the close (or in after-hours).
 This, of course, might change the results significantly.

 Many are looking for the perfect strategy with minimal drawdowns.
 It doesn’t exist.
 The price you pay for making money in the markets is pain from drawdown and temporary setbacks.
 You can’t expect to make money without risk.
 As we have written numerous times: It’s better to have many “imperfect” strategies and let diversification take care of the drawdowns:

 Trading strategies perform poorly in live trading because you read news:

 The world is bombarding you with news from all angles.
 It’s challenging to ignore the news.
 An abundance of information and free commissions make a recipe for poor trading results.
 We suggest you keep both news channels and social media at a distance.

 Improper size and money management make trading strategies stop working: